Data Logger / RC communication: Subruns skipped due to latency, resulting in empty (no events and no metadata) size 0 files in the middle of a run

 Louise determined that this is an issue where DataLogger does not respond to an RC new subrun request in time, which causes an additional request to be issued causing two subruns to be opened simultaneously but only one of them actually written to.
 Additionally the contiguous subruns ending up with potentially incorrect time information given that this introduces a skew between the accounting of "current subrun" by RunControl and DataLogger.
 The first of these two subruns never gets closed.
 In these cases it is possible that the last subrun in the run also gets corrupted.

 Hopefully a change in the timeout for DataLogger could fix this issue.

-#1 Updated by Keith Matera about 4 years ago
+#1 Updated by Keith Matera over 4 years ago

 Jon looked through RunControl, found the function (CreateNewSubrun) which calls DataLogger--identified structure that allowed DataLogger to be issued two subrun rollover commands in the case that it failed to respond in X amount of time (was 5 seconds, now increased to 10).
 Two proposed solutions: stop run under this condition (voted down by Jon and Keith), or modify the method in some way.
 Jon suggested that a logic solution in the code was likely to take a few hours, and that simply increasing the wait time from 5 seconds to 10 seconds might patch the problem for now.
 Changes documented in ECL 73891 .
 Jon cautions that even a 5 second wait time is a very long time to wait for files to be written; suggests that a network latency problem is likely contributing to this error condition in a big way.